-"The desires and needs

-of the family must be

-acknowledged and

-supported and given

-equally high priority as

-any public or institutional

-policy, keeping in mind

-that families are their

-children's primary

-decision-makers and

-change agents.
-Any

-systems must honor

-racial, ethnic, cultural, and

-social economic diversity

-of families."
+"The desires and needs of the family must be acknowledged and supported and given equally high priority as any public or institutional policy, keeping in mind that families are their children's primary decision-makers and change agents.
+Any systems must honor racial, ethnic, cultural, and social economic diversity of families."

-from cover to cover before attempting to use the program.
+program on your computer.
+How would you learn to use that new program?"
+Some parents prefer a hands-on approach and jump in and do it by trial and error.
+Others will read the manual from cover to cover before attempting to use the program.
 Still others will review the basic facts and then begin to experiment.
 Some parents will listen, discuss, and consult with others before trying to use the program.
 The answers to this simple question will help tremendously in guiding the counseling process.